Bikash-Dev-Bk/Bikash-Dev-Bk/README.md

 - 👋 Hi, I’m Bikash Dev Bk
-- 👀 I’m interested in Web Devloping.
+- 👀 I’m interested in Web Developing.
 - 🌱 I’m currently learning Angular13.
 - 💞️ I’m looking to collaborate with other developer.
-💬 Ask me about Web Devloping, HTML, TypeScript, CSS, JavaScript, Angular13
+- 💬 Ask me about Web Devloping, HTML, TypeScript, CSS, JavaScript, Angular13

 <!---
 Bikash-Dev-Bk/Bikash-Dev-Bk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.